“We will never forget.”

 Remembering my father ‘Pa’ – Major Charles Brandreth, Intelligence Corps.
 Served for 6 years in in WWII including campaigns in North Africa and Italy.

-– Gyles Brandreth, ABF supporter
+– Gyles Brandreth, broadcaster and ABF supporter

 In honour of my wonderful father, Richard Hugh Mosse – Captain in the Welsh Guards – a true English officer and gentleman, and much missed.

-– Kate Mosse, ABF supporter
+– Kate Mosse, writer and ABF supporter

 “My father, George Knight, was in the Warwickshire Yeomanry and fought in North Africa.
 He never told us anything about the desert war.
 He said, ‘We played cowboys and Indians in the sand.’
 He won medals.
 The truth of his bravery died with him.”

-– Steven Knight CBE, ABF supporter
+– Steven Knight CBE, British screenwriter and ABF supporter

 Capt Lisa Jade Head RLC.
 A magnificent bomb disposal expert who sadly succumbed to her injuries after attempting to diffuse an explosive device on 18 April 2011.
 Loving daughter to Leila and John and sister to Helen and Jayne.